LLM::Functions

 - DONE Most likely, there would be a separate package "LLM::Prompts", [AAp8].

-- MAYBE Random selection of LLM-evaluator
+- CANCELED Random selection of LLM-evaluator

 - Currently, the LLM-evaluator of the LLM-functions and LLM-chats is static, assigned at creation.